Whether you think you can or you can’t – you’re right.Henry Ford

 - Asking for less than what you need

 - Dialing down your excitement or joy to make others feel better

 - Hiding your pain and sorrow to present yourself as “stronger”

 - Putting things off that are important to you

-We all do this from time to time – in large part because it’s the conventional norm – but, the more we engage in these behaviors, the less we are being our true selves.
+We all do this from time to time – in part because it’s the conventional norm – but, the more we engage in these behaviors, the less authentic we are.

 We end up telling lies to ourselves and holding onto tiny secrets that build on each other.
 Tiny as they may be, these secrets keep us up at night, make us ill, and drain the life out of us.

 The weight of the lies and secrets that you carry creates stress on your entire system, that over time, can compromise your immune system.

 Every time you think about your secret, stress hormones are released, which has negative effects on learning, memory, blood pressure, gut, and even metabolism.